rsocket/rsocket/Protocol.md

     1. __Complete Bit__: bit to indicate COMPLETE.
 1. __Response Data__: payload for onNext.

-A Response is general referred to as a NEXT.
+A Response is generally referred to as a NEXT.

 A Response with the Complete Bit set is referred to as a COMPLETE.